Katie Maloney Explains How Her Outlook On Her Drama With Kristen Doute Changed After ‘Vanderpump Rules’ Firing

 “We wanted to step in and be like, ‘Hey, I want you to be happy.’
 And she kind of thought we were just trying to tell her what to do with her life and all that, so we ended up just kind of being like, ‘You know what?
 We’re gotta take our space,'” Katie recalled.

-Then, after Bravo announced it was terminating the employment of both Kristen and Stassi due to allegations of racism brought up by the series’ former cast member Katie Maloney, the only African American woman on the show, Katie decided to reevaluate her decision to cut ties with Kristen.
+Then, after Bravo announced it was terminating the employment of both Kristen and Stassi due to allegations of racism brought up by the series’ former cast member Faith Stowers, the only African American woman on the show, Katie decided to reevaluate her decision to cut ties with Kristen.

 According to Katie, she ultimately realized that when it came to their relationship, Kristen had been like a sister to her for too many years to continue to hold a grudge against her.
 She also came to the conclusion that the drama they faced with one another, and with Stassi, during the show’s eighth installment was quite “petty.”